Ut1991/Ut1991.github.io/_pages/about.md

   - /about/
   - /about.html
 ---

-I am a **Ph.D.
-Candidate in Electrical and Computer Engineering** at **Northeastern University**, Boston, Massachusetts, specializing in **Analog, RF, Mixed-Signal, and Photonics Integrated Circuit (IC) Design**.
-My research focuses on **Hardware Security**, **Power Management Integrated Circuits (PMICs)**, **RF Energy Harvesting**, **Energy Detection-Based RF Architectures**, and **Ultra-Low-Power Wireless Systems** for next-generation Internet of Things (IoT), biomedical implants, wireless sensing platforms, and battery-free electronic systems.
+I am a Ph.D.
+Candidate in **Electrical and Computer Engineering** at **Northeastern University**, Boston, specializing in **Analog, RF, Mixed-Signal, and Photonics IC Design**.
+My research focuses on **hardware security**, **power management ICs (PMICs)**, **RF energy harvesting**, and **energy-detection based RF architectures** for next-generation IoT, biomedical implants, and battery-free wireless systems.

-My research combines analog, RF, and mixed-signal integrated circuit design with practical semiconductor implementation to develop secure, energy-efficient, and highly reliable integrated circuits.
-I am particularly interested in designing circuit architectures that improve power efficiency, enhance physical-layer security, and maintain robust operation across process, voltage, temperature, and manufacturing variations.

-My experience spans the complete custom integrated circuit development flow, beginning with system architecture exploration and behavioral modeling and extending through transistor-level CMOS circuit design, schematic capture, simulation, custom layout implementation, post-layout verification, parasitic extraction (RCX/PEX), silicon validation, and laboratory characterization.
-I routinely perform comprehensive Process, Voltage, and Temperature (PVT) verification, Monte Carlo mismatch analysis, statistical yield evaluation, electromagnetic simulation, and post-silicon performance validation to ensure reliable operation under practical manufacturing and operating conditions.
+I work across the full custom IC development flow — from architecture exploration and behavioral modeling to transistor-level design, layout, parasitic extraction, silicon validation, and lab characterization.
+I'm especially interested in circuits that stay efficient, secure, and robust across real-world PVT and manufacturing variation, not just in simulation.

-My technical expertise covers analog, RF, and mixed-signal integrated circuit design, including RF front-end architectures, power management integrated circuits, RF energy harvesting systems, hardware security primitives, and high-speed data conversion circuits.
-I have designed and characterized a wide range of CMOS building blocks, including RF rectifiers, low-dropout regulators (LDOs), bandgap voltage references (BGRs), switched-capacitor converters, phase-locked loops (PLLs), voltage-controlled oscillators (VCOs), operational amplifiers, dynamic comparators, StrongARM latch comparators, current mirrors, Successive Approximation Register (SAR) analog-to-digital converters, RF filters, impedance matching networks, resonator-based RF circuits, and energy detection architectures for ultra-low-power wireless applications.
+Over the course of my Ph.D., supported by **DARPA** and **NSF** funded projects, I've designed and characterized a wide range of CMOS building blocks: RF rectifiers, LDOs, bandgap references, switched-capacitor converters, PLLs, VCOs, op-amps, StrongARM comparators, SAR ADCs, RF filters, and matching/resonator networks for ultra-low-power wireless applications.
+This work has led to publications in **IEEE TVLSI**, **IEEE OJCAS**, **IEEE TCAS-I**, and **IEEE MWSCAS**.

-As a Graduate Researcher at Northeastern University, my work has been supported through **DARPA** and **NSF** funded research projects involving secure analog and mixed-signal integrated circuits, RF energy harvesting, distributed beamforming systems, energy detection-based wireless architectures, and secure power management techniques.
-My research has resulted in publications in leading IEEE journals and conferences, including **IEEE Transactions on Very Large Scale Integration (VLSI) Systems**, **IEEE Open Journal of Circuits and Systems**, **IEEE Transactions on Circuits and Systems I**, and the **IEEE Midwest Symposium on Circuits and Systems (MWSCAS)**.

-Prior to pursuing my doctoral studies, I worked as an **RF Filter Design Co-op at Skyworks Solutions**, where I designed, simulated, optimized, and experimentally validated high-frequency Bulk Acoustic Wave (BAW) and Surface Acoustic Wave (SAW) filters for commercial RF front-end modules operating across the **4–10 GHz** frequency range.
-Earlier, I served as an **RF and Signaling Operations Engineer with Indian Railways**, where I was responsible for the deployment, commissioning, maintenance, troubleshooting, and reliability of mission-critical RF communication and railway signaling infrastructure.
+Before my Ph.D., I was an RF Filter Design Co-op at **Skyworks Solutions**, designing and validating BAW/SAW filters for RF front-end modules from 4–10 GHz.
+Earlier still, I worked as an RF and Signaling Operations Engineer with **Indian Railways**, maintaining mission-critical RF communication and signaling infrastructure.

-My long-term research interests include **Analog and RF Integrated Circuits**, **Mixed-Signal Systems**, **Hardware Security**, **Power Management Integrated Circuits**, **RF Energy Harvesting**, **Ultra-Low-Power Electronics**, **Wireless Microsystems**, **Biomedical Integrated Circuits**, and **Next-Generation Semiconductor Technologies** for intelligent sensing, secure communication, and energy-autonomous electronic systems.
+Long-term, I'm drawn to problems at the intersection of **analog/RF IC design**, **hardware security**, and **ultra-low-power electronics** — building the circuits that let sensing, communication, and energy-autonomous systems run securely and efficiently in the field.

 ---

 # Research Interests

-- Analog Integrated Circuit Design
-- RF and Microwave Integrated Circuits
+- Analog & RF/Microwave Integrated Circuits
 - Mixed-Signal Integrated Circuits
 - Hardware Security
-- Power Management Integrated Circuits (PMICs)
+- Power Management ICs (PMICs)
-- RF Energy Harvesting
+- RF Energy Harvesting & Energy-Detection Architectures
-- Energy Detection-Based RF Architectures
 - Ultra-Low-Power Electronics
-- Wireless Microsystems
+- Wireless Microsystems & Biomedical ICs
-- Biomedical Integrated Circuits
 - Internet of Things (IoT)
 - Semiconductor Device Design